adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 ### Adding Files

 As a software project grows, more files will be added.
-Well add some files and see how we can handle this with respect to our makefile.
+We'll add some files and see how we can handle this with respect to our makefile.

 In the code directory create a header file with the following function definitions.